 My ongoing count of NewsHour broadcasts/web pages where the idea of global warming is significantly conveyed (not simply two-word mentions of it) as a worrisome unprecedented phenomenon is now

-over 300 500 approaching 600 with just the Fred Palmer segment and two others, CEI’s Chris Horner and Texas Representative Joe Barton, and Murray Energy’s CEO Bob Murray counted as ones where viewers at least got a usable impression of what a few skeptic science points are.
-And the Barton one is a bit of a stretch at just three sentences in length.
+over 300 500 approaching 600 over 620 over 670 with just the Fred Palmer segment and two others, CEI’s Chris Horner and Texas Representative Joe Barton, and Murray Energy’s CEO Bob Murray counted as ones where viewers at least got a usable impression of what a few skeptic science points are.
+And the Barton one is a bit of a stretch at just three sentences in length. over 650

 It’s rather long odds that the NewsHour is clueless to the existence of a wide variety of fully qualified skeptic scientists who are available to speak as rebuttal guests.